SelectQED/diffisn/README.md

 ## why another diff?

-Most standard diff tools rely on line-by-line text comparison, which fails spectacularly for SQL.
-A simple change in keyword casing, or a reordered column list can trigger dozens of false positives in a standard Git diff, masking the actual logic changes.
+Most standard diff tools do not work very well with SQL.
+A simple change in keyword casing, or a reordered column list, or some reformatting can trigger dozens of false positives in a standard Git diff, masking the actual logic changes.

 The name "diffisn" comes from a modified quote of the Interstellar movie: